Wood Bed Frame with Storage: Style and Function Combined

 Are storage beds hard to maintain?

-Not at all—regular dusting and occasional tightening of bolts keep them in great shape.
+Not at all—regular dusting, tightening bolts, and occasional lubrication keep them in great shape.

 Do storage beds affect mattress support or comfort?